kimmchii/kimmchii/README.md

 **I also involved with some tasks.
 Here it is**                                                <img align="left" src="img/mini_mudrock.gif">
   * FHIRxP
-    &nbsp;&nbsp;* Creating an API to connect HOSXP and FHIR
+    * Creating an API to connect HOSXP and FHIR
   * FHIR sushi
-    &nbsp;&nbsp;* Using fsh to generate custom profiles for FHIE resoures
+    * Using fsh to generate custom profiles for FHIE resoures
   * Pulse Oximeter
-    &nbsp;&nbsp;* Use the sensor to connect with MCU and display a result on the OLED screen
+    * Use the sensor to connect with MCU and display a result on the OLED screen
   * Wordpress Docker-Compose
-    &nbsp;&nbsp;* Link a volme and container together for addons development purpose
+    * Link a volme and container together for addons development purpose